BaseMax/PQ-Calculator/README.md

 ## Where we can use this P and Q program?

-We already used this C++ program inside the Telegram web application.
+We already used this C++ program inside the [Telegram web application JS](https://github.com/BaseMax/TelegramCommunicationJS).
 Take a look at [here](https://github.com/BaseMax/TelegramCommunicationJS).

 Created at 2020